SolomonSklash/chomp-scan/README.md

 Other scan phases are optional.
 Content discovery can take an optional wordlist, otherwise it defaults to the built-in short (22k words) list.

-The final results of the scan are stored in two text files in the output directory.
-All unique domains that are found are stored in `all_discovered_domains.txt`, and all unique IPs that are discovered are stored in `all_discovered_ips.txt`.
+The final results of the scan are stored in three text files in the output directory.
+All unique domains that are found, whether they resolve or not, are stored in `all_discovered_domains.txt`, and all unique IPs that are discovered are stored in `all_discovered_ips.txt`.
+All domains that resolve to an IP are stored in `all_resolved_domains.txt`.
+As of v4.1 these domains are used to generate the interesting domain list and the all domains list, which can then be used for content discovery and information gathering.
 ```
 chomp-scan.sh -u example.com -a d short -cC large -p -o path/to/directory